 It takes all that’s good with the Horizon projector and adds 4K into the mix.
 Its combination of image quality and pirice is hard to beat, while the XGIMI Horizon Pro has excellent integrated speakers, making it a full home cinema in a box.
-It struggles a little with dark and moody images, and the lack of Netflix is disappointing, but there’s no denying that this is great value and great fun.
+It struggles a little with dark and moody images, and Netflix needs to be side loaded, but there’s no denying that this is great value and great fun.

 - 4K resolution